Brunty/cigar/README.md

 If all tests pass, the return code `$?` will be `0` - if any of them don't return the expected status code, the return code will be `1`

+### Quiet test mode

 If you wish to suppress the output of the test run, pass the `--quiet` option to the command: `vendor/bin/cigar --quiet`

+### Alternative configuration files

+If you wish to use an alternative configuration file, use the `vendor/bin/cigar -c file.json` or `vendor/bin/cigar --config=file.json` options when running the command.

+### Command help & command version

+If you want to see all the available options for Cigar, use the command: `vendor/bin/cigar --help`

+If you wish to see what version of Cigar you're using, use the command: `vendor/bin/cigar --version`

 ## Contributing